wilsonmar/wilsonmar.github.io/_posts/2021-07-08-power-automate.md

 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/use-custom-connectors-in-powerapps-canvas-app/">DOCS</a>:
 Custom connectors can be built to call a publicly available API, or a custom API hosted in a cloud provider.
-Custom connectors can be used in Power Apps, Power Automate, and Azure Logic Apps.
+Custom connectors can be used in Power Apps, Power Automate, and <a target="_blank" href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview">Azure Logic Apps</a>.
 Custom connectors can reference an OpenAPI definition or a Postman collection.

 <strong>Power Apps</strong> provides a rapid <strong>low code</strong> development environment for building custom apps for business needs.
 It has services, connectors, and a scalable data service and app platform (Microsoft Dataverse) to allow simple integration and interaction with existing data.
 Power Apps enables the creation of web and mobile applications that run on all devices, but with a simple interface.